Robust Egoistic Rigid Body Localization: Robust Egoistic Translation Estimation

 Also illustrated in Figure \ref{fig:RMSE_MC_J}, simulations are performed again for different levels of available information, also incorporating the matrix completion aided Algorithm \ref{alg:alg2}.
 While for $80\%$ available information the performance is close to the fully complete scenario, for $70\%$ available information the method results in an error floor that can be improved by using matrix completion.

-Additionally, as shown by the dashed lines that correspond to the error floors of Algorithm \ref{alg:alg1} at different levels of completeness, for $70\%$ the two methods perform similar, while for $80\%$ Algorithm \ref{alg:alg2} outperforms the \ac{MDS}-based method in low range error regimes.
+Additionally, as shown by the dashed lines that correspond to the error floors of Algorithm \ref{alg:alg1} at different levels of completeness, for $70\%$ the two methods perform similar, while for $80\%$ Algorithm \ref{alg:alg2} outperforms the \ac{MDS}-based method in low range error regimes. {Overall, the results confirm that the proposed robust egoistic translation estimation method can effectively handle incomplete observations, especially when aided by matrix completion, making it suitable for practical applications where data may be missing or incomplete.}